 The information on governance included here supplements that described in the Trustees' Report and in the Statement of Trustees' Responsibilities.
-The Board of Trustees has formally met 3 times during the year.
+The Board of Trustees has formally met once in School and twice on Zoom during the year.
 The Board met fewer than six times during the year.
 The Board is satisfied that through the use of sub-committees it maintains effective oversight of funds.
-Details of one such sub-committee are noted below.
+Details of sub-committees are noted below.

-Attendance during the year at meetings of the board of Trustees was as follows:
+Attendance during the year at meetings of the Board of Trustees was as follows:

 Trustee Meetings attended Out of a possible

 Mrs C Selwood 3 3

-Mr N Long 3 3
+Mr N Long 1 3

 Miss S McGuiggan 3 3

 Mr D Frampton 3 3

-Mr G Oliver 3 3
+Mr G Oliver 2 3

 Fr B Soley 1 3

-Mrs A Tierney 3 3
+Mrs A Tierney 2 3

 Mr G Dundridge 3 3

-Mr J O Okal 3 3
+Mr J O Okal 2 3

 Mrs S Ennifer 3 3

-Mrs Z Marti 2 3
+Mrs Z Marti 0 0

 Mr A Owusu-Boateng 2 3

 Mrs S Underdown 3 3

+Mrs G D Souza 1 3

+Mrs B Scott 1 3